hgruber/zabbix-d3js-widgets/README.md

 todos
 =====
 timeSeries is a class with a high potential for more features.
 This has to be done very carefully: performance is a critical issue here, transition animations quickly drive the browser to its limits.
+A gant chart for events is planned.
+This will be very usefull for problem correlations.

 links
 =====